fygar256/general-assembler-axx/README.md

 to the pattern file, the padding bytecode will be 0x12.
 The default is 0x00.

-### Specifying the number of bits for processors that do not handle data in 8-bit units
+#### Specifying the number of bits for processors whose words are not in 8-bit units

 If you add